-In June 2020 the Programme/Workshops Committee began hosting Zoom meetings for members to sew and visit with each other from home.
+In June 2020 the Programme/Workshops Committee began hosting Zoom meetings for members to sew and visit from home.

-Here are some of the themes and projects from past SOSAH Days.
+Here are some resources from past SOSAH Days.

 24 FEBRUARY 2021 – SOSAH DAY INSPIRATION